vimond/replay/README.md

 Curiosity about the code, the technologies explored, and problems to be solved, are all welcome.

 Except bug fixes, the project has a finite set of tasks to be done, all listed as [issues](https://github.com/vimond/replay/issues).
-Replay can be tested in [Streamlab through a feature toggle](https://streamlab.ops.vmp.vimondtv.com/?features=replay).
+Except for the documentation examples, Replay can be tested in [Streamlab through a feature toggle](https://streamlab.ops.vmp.vimondtv.com/?features=replay).
 Note that the latest changes are manually integrated.

 For questions about this repo, contact [Tor Erik Alræk](mailto:torerik@vimond.com).